AIエージェントを「組織」として回す設計思想:12体のサブエージェントとNeon × Prismaタスクボードで作る一人会社のアーキテクチャ

 3. There is no reviewer.
 With a single AI, the responsibility to check output collapses onto one human (me).
 I write the prompt, I read the result, I judge — that's a sole-investor decision with no investment committee, and no serious shop runs that way.

-Most people sense all three already.
 The unsolved part is how to address all three at once through "organization."

 The Four Pillars I Borrowed from Investment-Team Ops